acharjee0712/acceptsuitenodeheroku/README.md

 ## Step by Step Guide for Manual Deployment

 ## Prerequisite:
-*	Node.js 4.1.2 or higher Download Link: https://nodejs.org/en/download/
+*	Node.js 4.1.2 or higher - Download Link: https://nodejs.org/en/download/
 *   Sublime Text/Visual studio code 2017 or any HTML editor.
 *	Heroku account (New account can be created using the link https://signup.heroku.com/)
-*   Downlaod and install Heroku CLI using the link https://devcenter.heroku.com/articles/heroku-cli#download-and-install
+*   Download and install Heroku CLI using the link https://devcenter.heroku.com/articles/heroku-cli#download-and-install
 *   Download the jq  library file  & rename the file as jq.exe and placed it in your system

 *   [Download the code to the local folder](../master/README.md#steps-to-download-the-code-from-the-repository)